Easy piano songs: ten simple, rewarding melodies piano newbies can master

 Originally penned in 1984 by the great Canadian singer-songwriter Leonard Cohen, 'Hallelujah' is a wonderful song - a hauntingly simple and insistent melody, overlaid with some truly moving lyrics.
 Small wonder it's been covered hundreds of times since - most notably by John Cale, formerly of The Velvet Underground, in 1991 and by Jeff Buckley in 1994.

-The good news for us here is that it's a fairly easy song to learn on the piano.
+The good news for us here is that it's one of those delightfully easy songs to learn on the piano.

 John Lennon's seminal 1971 peace-love-and-understanding manifesto makes a great easy piano piece.
 For one thing, the verses have a nice easy chord progression in the C major key, with the bottom C always anchoring the progress the rest of the right hand.
 Better still, the left hand's bass line (a sequence of C to F in repetition) could hardly be easier.